Skip to content

 National Living Donor Day is recorded as having started in 2023 in cooperation with the Living Liver Foundation.
 It takes place annually on this day as it correlates with the larger celebration of National Donate Life Month, which takes place all throughout the month of April.

-Another similar day is sponsored by the Donate Life America organization, but it is scheduled to take place about a week earlier, on April 3.
+A similar day is sponsored by the Donate Life America organization, though it takes place on the first Wednesday in April.
 But no matter when this event is observed, it is an important one that works hard to raise awareness and educate the public about this life-saving medical process.

 See what else is happening…